rakuten-frontend/rff-fixtures/README.md

 > Fixtures for developing and testing generator-rff.

 ## What is this?
-Example application sources for **[generator-rff](https://github.com/rakuten-frontend/generator-rff) development**.
+Sample application sources for **[generator-rff](https://github.com/rakuten-frontend/generator-rff) development**.

-Because generator-rff has many and complicated tasks, we need to test and benchmark it with living app sources.
+generator-rff has many and complicated tasks, so that we need to test and benchmark it with living app sources.
 rff-fixtures helps to make generator-rff more stable.

 ## Structure